Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep to display the line -i to be cse insensitive for letters from a-z in the file defined tr to replace the first leter a and c with z and e tr command to remove te litters
+grep to display the line -i to be cse insensitive for letters from a-z in the file defined tr to replace the first leter a and c with z and e tr command to remove te litters rev command to reverse the input of the script